How to Blend Images in Paint.NET

 Blending Images with the Gradient Tool

-The blending modes on the Layer Properties window aren’t especially flexible.
+The blending modes on the Layer Properties window aren’t targeted to one area of the image.
 They apply the blending to the entire layer.
 If you’re looking for a way to apply blending to a smaller area of the layer, check out the Gradient tool.

 You can apply some gradient editing to a couple of layers.
 When you’ve set up two layers to edit, as outlined above, click Tool and Gradient.
 That will open a new toolbar with various options on it as below.